Venus and Mars (Wings album)

-Venus and Mars is the fourth studio album by the British–American rock band Wings, and the sixth album by Paul McCartney after the break-up of the Beatles in 1970.
+Venus and Mars is the fourth studio album by the British–American rock band Wings.
 Released in May 1975 as the follow-up to Band on the Run, Venus and Mars continued Wings' run of commercial success and provided a springboard for a year-long worldwide tour.
-The album was McCartney's first post-Beatles album to be released worldwide by Capitol Records rather than Apple.
+The album was Paul McCartney's first post-Beatles album to be released worldwide by Capitol Records rather than Apple.

 After recording Band on the Run as a three-piece with wife Linda McCartney and guitarist Denny Laine, McCartney recruited guitarist Jimmy McCulloch and drummer Geoff Britton to the band in 1974.
 Recording sessions for the album took place in London, New Orleans and Los Angeles in November 1974 and early 1975.
-During the sessions, personal tensions caused Britton to quit after six months, forcing the band to recruit American drummer Joe English to finish the album.
+During the sessions, personal tensions caused Britton to quit after nine months, forcing the band to recruit American drummer Joe English to finish the album.

 Preceded by the single "Listen to What the Man Said", Venus and Mars peaked at number 1 in the US, the UK and other countries around the world.
 It also received mostly favourable reviews from music critics but was ultimately considered inferior to its predecessor.
 The album was reissued with bonus tracks in 1987 on CD and in 1993 as part of The Paul McCartney Collection.
 It was remastered in 2014 and released as a deluxe edition with bonus tracks and unreleased material.